gecio/gecio.github.io/docs/_optimist/guided_tour/step20/index.en.md

 ----------

 Congratulations, we went from creating a single VM via the web interface all the way to creating full stacks with the OpenStack client!
+Several instances can now be rolled out at the same time using a template and are a good starting point for OpenStack administration.